BLOG

 4. Verify your space, which requires at least 1000 members, and proof of ownership of the related project.

-5. DAOs also provide access to a decentralized environment where incentives are aligned among the many stakeholders.
+5. DAOs offer access to a decentralized environment where incentives align with stakeholders’ needs.
 They implement a structure where an incentive system directs users’ interests toward the benefit of the community.

 Moreover, this results in an ecosystem of decentralized organizations that access a wide range of financial services while removing most entry barriers and promoting financial inclusion.